tulibraries/funcake_dags/README.md

 [![CircleCI](https://circleci.com/gh/tulibraries/funcake_dags.svg?style=svg)](https://circleci.com/gh/tulibraries/funcake_dags)
 ![pylint Score](https://mperlet.github.io/pybadge/badges/9.47.svg)

-This is the repository for Funnel Cake (PA Digital / DPLA Data QA Interface) Airflow DAGs (Directed Acyclic Graphs, e.g., data processing workflows) for data indexing to Solr and related jobs.
+This repository contains files related to Airflow DAGs (Directed Acyclic Graphs, e.g. data processing workflows) used for PA Digital aggregation processes.

+There are two types of Airflow DAGs generated from this repository:
+- **DAGs for PA Digital contributing institutions**: DAGs for each institution are generated using DAG template files, `funcake_dags/template.py` and `funcake_dags/template_dag.py`.
+Based on these template files, each DAG executes a workflow that harvests, validates, transforms, and publishes metadata to a dev or prod OAI-PMH endpoint.
+Each DAG is customized using Airflow variables.
+These variables are maintained in *[variables.json](variables.json)* and manually loaded into Airflow.
+Related validation and transformation files can be found in [aggregator_mdx](https://github.com/tulibraries/aggregator_mdx).
+- **DAGs for Funnel Cake site**: `funcake_dags/funcake_prod_index_dag.py` and `funcake_dags/funcake_dev_index_dag.py` index metadata accessible via the dev OAI-PMH endpoint into a single SolrCloud collection to be used with the Blacklight application, [Funnel Cake](https://github.com/tulibraries/funnel_cake)(for the prod and dev instances respectively).

+Some DAG tasks in this repository use Temple University Libraries' centralized python library [tulflow](https://github.com/tulibraries/tulflow).

 These DAGs are expecting to be run within an Airflow installation akin to the one built by our [TUL Airflow Playbook (private repository)](https://github.com/tulibraries/ansible-playbook-airflow).

 ## Prequisites